Run TMC

 Run TMC was the high-scoring trio of Hall of Fame basketball teammates consisting of Tim Hardaway, Mitch Richmond and Chris Mullin.
 Starting in 1989, they played together for two seasons with the Golden State Warriors in the National Basketball Association (NBA).
 Coached by Don Nelson, who was also inducted into the Hall of Fame, the Warriors played a fast-paced, run-and-gun style, and Run TMC was the league's highest-scoring trio in the 1990–91 season.
 Despite their short time together, the popularity of Run TMC endured.
 Their name was a play on the hip hop group Run-DMC, with the first name initials of each member forming TMC.

 History

 Run TMC thrived under coach Don Nelson.

-Mullin joined the Warriors in 1985, Richmond was drafted by Golden State in 1988, and Hardaway was a rookie in 1989.
+Mullin was selected by the Warriors with the seventh overall pick in the 1985 NBA draft, Richmond was drafted fifth overall by Golden State in 1988, and Hardaway was taken in the first round in 1989 with the 14th overall selection.
 They were the core of the Warriors' uptempo offense, known as "Nellie Ball" after their coach Don Nelson.
 Nelson was a Warriors vice president in 1987–88 before becoming their coach and general manager starting in 1988–89.

 The Warriors led the NBA in scoring in 1989–90 in Run TMC's first season.
-Early on, Hardaway was not as proficient a scorer as Mullin and Richmond.
+Early on, the rookie Hardaway was not as proficient a scorer as Mullin and Richmond.
 In a win over the Boston Celtics in the 38th game of the season, all three players surpassed 20 points in the same game for the first time.
 In their two seasons together, they accomplished the feat 48 times, going 30–18 in those games.